 - 1. What do you understand by photosynthesis? - Ans.
 Photosynthesis is the process by which green plants make their own food in the presence of sunlight.
 Green plants take in carbon dioxide from air and water from soil and convert it into carbohydrate and releases oxygen in the presence of sunlight and chlorophyll. - 2.
 Define vascular bundle. - Ans.
 Vascular bundles are the conducting tissues in vascular plants.
 It is composed of xylem and phloem. - 3.
 Name the living components of xylem and phloem. - Ans.
 The living component of xylem is xylem parenchyma while that of phloem are sieve tube, companion cell and phloem parenchyma. - 4.
 What are the main functions of the connective tissue? - Ans.
-The main functions of connective tissue are binding, supporting and packing different organs of the body together. - 5.
-Explain the structure of the unit of the nervous system. - Ans.
-A neuron or nerve cell is the structural and functional unit of the nervous system.
-A typical nerve cell consists of cell body or cyton, axon and dendrons and dendrites.
-Cell body or cyton is star-shaped and has a prominent nucleus and cytoplasm.
-From the cell body arise several branches.
-One of the branches grows very large in comparison to others.
-This branch is called axon.
-The axon terminates into axon endings.
-The other small branches given out by cyton are called dendrons, which further divide to form dendrites.
-The dendrites receive impulses and

-- axon takes the impulses away from the cell body or cyton. - 6.
-Name the different types of blood cells in humans. - Ans.
-The different types of blood cells in humans are red blood cells (RBCs), white blood cells (WBCs) and platelets. - 7.
+The main functions of connective tissue are binding, supporting and packing different organs of the body together. - Name the different types of blood cells in humans. - Ans.
+The different types of blood cells in humans are red blood cells (RBCs), white blood cells (WBCs) and platelets. - 6.
 Name three different ways of exchange of gases in animals. - Ans.
 The exchange of gases in animals takes place by the process of diffusion.
-There are many ways by which animals exchange gases.
-Animals like earthworm exchange gases through skin, aquatic animals like fish through gills and mammals through lungs. - 8.
+There are many ways

+- by which animals exchange gases.
+Animals like earthworm exchange gases through skin, aquatic animals like fish through gills and mammals through lungs. - 7.
 How do plants carry out excretion? - Ans.
 Plants remove their waste products by different methods. - (i) The main waste products produced by plants are carbon dioxide (during respiration) and oxygen (by photosynthesis).
 During day time, carbon dioxide is reused by plants to make food by the process of photosynthesis.
 The oxygen produced in the process is removed by plants through stomata.
 The plants also get rid of carbon dioxide through stomata at night. - (ii) Some plants store some of their waste products in the body part, like fruits, bark and leaves in a way that they do not harm the plant as a whole.
 The plant get rid of these wastes by the shedding of leaves, peeling of bark and felling of fruits. - (iii) Some plants remove their waste products as secretions.
 For example, the plants secrete a number of waste products like gum, resin and latex.
-These plant wastes are useful to human beings.
+These plant wastes are useful to human beings. - 8.
+What is the structural unit of human kidney? - Ans.
+The nephron is the structural and functional unit of human kidney.